TomoLabs/feesplit/README.md

  ✅ End-to-End Fee → Debt → Repayment Flow Operational
  ✅ Production-Grade Uniswap v4 Hook

- This hook is currently live and processing real economic activity on Ethereum mainnet.
+ This hook is live and deployed on Ethereum mainnet with fully verified contracts.

   ## OVERVIEW